 'The coming decades are going to present the world's population with significant challenges and meteorologists will have a key role to play in helping governments and industry make informed decisions across a range of sectors.
 Flooding, extreme winds and heatwaves are all obvious examples that have a direct impact on human wellbeing, but understanding climate and weather is also vital for industries such as agriculture, energy and transport,' adds Dr Quaife.

 What do courses involve?

 To become a meteorologist a degree is essential.
 However, you don't necessarily have to study a meteorology course.
 Graduates can enter the field with a first degree in subjects such as maths, physics, environmental science, physical geography, computer science and climate change.

 The Royal Meteorological Society (RMetS) produce a list of relevant undergraduate and postgraduate courses, see RMetS university degree courses.
 However, if you'd like to study for a meteorology degree there are a number of Bachelors programmes on offer.

 One such course is the BSc Meteorology and Climate at the University of Reading.
-The programme takes three years to complete full time and you'll need ABB at A-level, including grade B in maths, to gain entry.
+The programme takes three years to complete full time and you'll need ABB at A-level, including a grade B in maths, to gain entry.